-3.0 Size of Inventory.
+- 2.0 Size of Inventory.

-- 3.1 Commission-furnished Equipment.
+- 2.1 Commission-furnished Equipment.
 The engineer will provide a sufficient inventory of Commission-furnished spare parts to the contractor in order to prevent delays to the preventative or remedial repairs.
-The contractor shall advise the engineer if spare parts are getting low or provide recommendations on size of Commission-furnished inventory. - 3.1.1 The Commission will procure the following equipment for use with this project: - CCTV cameras and assemblies - Non-intrusive vehicle detectors and assemblies (RTMS Side Radar Detection) - Intrusive vehicle detectors and assemblies (In-pavement vehicle sensors, wireless repeaters and access points) - Ethernet switches - Video Encoders/Decoders - Fiber Optic Data Modems - Device Servers - DMS pixel board, driver board, power supply, fan, controller, and LCA
+The contractor shall advise the engineer if spare parts are getting low or provide recommendations on size of Commission-furnished inventory.
+The equipment furnished by the Commission shall remain Commission-owned and shall only be used to complete the requirements of this contract.
+These parts shall be neatly stored, separate from the other parts, and clearly labeled as owned by the Commission.
+The cost of any of these parts missing or otherwise unaccounted for shall be reimbursed to the Commission at the end of this contract.

+- 2.1.1 The Commission will procure the following equipment for use with this project:

+- 2.1.1.1 CCTV cameras and assemblies

+- 2.1.1.2 Non-intrusive vehicle detectors and assemblies (RTMS Side Radar Detection)

+- 2.1.1.3 Ethernet switches

+- 2.1.1.4 Video Encoders/Decoders

+- 2.1.1.5 Fiber Optic Data Modems

+- 2.1.1.6 Device Servers

+- 2.1.1.7 DMS pixel board, driver board, power supply, fan, controller, and LCA

+- 2.1.1.8 IP-addressable Power Strip

+- 3.1.1.9 Audible Pedestrian System

+- 3.1.1.10 Video Detection Cameras

-3.2 Contractor-furnished Equipment.
+- 2.2 Contractor-furnished Equipment.
 The contractor shall provide and maintain a sufficient inventory of spare parts and equipment in order to complete the requirements of this contract.
 No extension in maximum time of completion per MoDOT Online Maintenance System work order shall be given for insufficient inventory, unless approved by the engineer.
 It shall be the sole responsibility of the contractor to determine the size of the inventory of Contractor-furnished equipment.

-- 3.2.1 Contractor furnished equipment shall include, but not be limited to the following:
+- 2.2.1 Contractor furnished equipment shall include, but not be limited to the following:

-- DMS enclosure filters
+- 2.2.1.1 DMS enclosure filters

-- Jumper wires and connectors
+- 2.2.1.2 Jumper wires and connectors

-- Field cabinet air filters
+- 2.2.1.3 Field cabinet air filters

-- Any and all wiring within a single field cabinet or between two cabinets on the same base/pole.
+- 2.2.1.4 Any and all wiring within a single field cabinet or between two cabinets on the samebase/pole.

-- Cleaning solutions and chemicals
+- 2.2.1.5 Cleaning solutions and chemicals

-- Lubricating solutions, lubricants, oils or greases
+- 2.2.1.6 Lubricating solutions, lubricants, oils or greases

-- Light bulbs (incandescent, fluorescent, and LED)
+- 2.2.1.7 Light bulbs (incandescent, fluorescent, and LED)

-- CCTV camera cable
+- 2.2.1.8 CCTV camera cable

-- CCTV Camera Poles
+- 2.2.1.9 CCTV Camera Poles

-- Vehicle Detector Poles
+- 2.2.1.10 Vehicle Detector Poles

-- Pull boxes
+- 2.2.1.11 Pull boxes

-- All necessary mounting hardware
+- 2.2.1.12 All necessary mounting hardware

-- Solar Panel Battery replacements
+2.2.1.13 Solar Panel Battery replacements

-- 4.0 Record of Inventory.
+4.0 Record of Inventory.
 In addition to storing the spare and salvaged parts, the contractor shall be responsible for tracking and reporting on this inventory, including quantities, model numbers and serial numbers of all equipment.
 The contractor shall also be required to track warrantee information for all equipment within the inventory.